 Best for Excellent, Good Credit

 Even if your credit is less than perfect (credit scores of 670 or higher), you may qualify for the Discover it® Balance Transfer credit card.
 The card has an 18-month 0% intro APR on balance transfers and 6-month 0% intro APR on purchases.
 The balance transfer fee is 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*.
-When the introductory rates are over, ongoing interest rates will apply.
+When the introductory rates are over, ongoing interest rates of See terms will apply.
 The card also allows to earn cash back on all purchases and has no annual fee, which means you may want to keep it after the balance is paid off.
 Cash back rewards are pretty simple: you will earn up to 5% cash back in rotating categories each quarter you activate (up to the quarterly maximum), and all other purchases will always earn 1% cash back.
 In addition to these credit card benefits you will have free access to your FICO credit score through Discover’s online portal.

 Longest 0% Intro APR on Balance Transfers